 During the past year that I’ve been working on this blog, a lot of people have asked me – aside from the general inquisitions about my seemingly morbid interest in anything dead and dying: “Claudia, what is this death awareness thing exactly?
 What does it mean?!”
 As the concept of death awareness is popping up out of obscurity a lot recently, let me explain it to you.

 As my mother entered the final phase of her life due to terminal cancer, these past few months I was faced with the challenge of putting A Course in Dying into practice.
-What was most remarkable to me during this process is how some of my experiences were not at all like how I had imagined them to be.
 In the light of truth and the ultimacy of reality, I feel it is important to share this honest account with you.
-To give you an insight into the various scenarios of how we cope with death and loss.